 “For you is your religion, and for me is my religion.”

 Read Surah Kafirun With Transliteration and Translation:

 Bismillah Hir Rahman Nir Raheem

-In The Name of Allah, The Most Gracious and Most Merciful
+In The Name of Allah, The Most Gracious and The Most Merciful.

-3. Nor are you worshipers of what I worship.
+Ayat 3.
+Nor are you worshippers of what I worship.

 Lakum deenukum wa liya deen.

 Ayat 6.
 For you is your religion, and for me is my religion.”

 Here you can gain a deeper understand and appreciation of this chapter of the Qur’an from four different scholarly texts.
 It will help understand the background, reason for revelation, history, and significance of Surah Kafirun.